MIAN-AMIR-SALAR/SUPER-STORE/README.md

 ![5](https://user-images.githubusercontent.com/77246714/104466948-94efb880-55d7-11eb-81fb-41826ac6e9f7.PNG)

 # User Story
 User is able to select admin and customer option
 User is able to CREATE PRODUCT
 User is able to DISPLAY ALL PRODUCTS
 User is able to MODIFY PRODUCTS
 User is able to VIEW PRODUCT MENU
 User is able to CREATE AN INVOICE
-User is able to
-User is able to
+User is able to search any products by product number
-User is able to search any products by product number User is able to update the price
+User is able to update the price
 User is able to delete any product